vampireLibrarianMonk/stock-ticker/README.md

 In a typical CI/CD (Continuous Integration/Continuous Deployment) pipeline, various stages such as code commit, code build, and code deploy are orchestrated to automate the software delivery process via code pipeline.
 When integrated with services like Elastic Container Registry (ECR) and Elastic Container Service (ECS), these stages become part of a streamlined deployment workflow for containerized applications.

 ## Code Commit:
-  * Code Commit is a fully managed source control service provided by AWS, facilitating secure and scalable hosting for private Git repositories.
+  * Code Commit is a source control service provided by AWS, facilitating secure and scalable hosting for private Git repositories.

   * Developers use Code Commit to store and manage their application source code.
 Upon a code push, triggers can be set up to initiate the CI/CD pipeline.

   * Code Commit ensures secure and collaborative code management, allowing teams to easily collaborate on projects and track changes efficiently.

 ## Code Build:
-  * Is a fully managed build service provided by AWS, enabling developers to compile, test, and package their code without the need to manage build servers.
+  * Is a build service provided by AWS, enabling developers to compile, test, and package their code without the need to manage build servers.

   * Pulls the application source code from Code Commit or other repositories, performs the necessary build steps defined in build specifications, and generates artifacts.